 - Recommending valuable resources and/or services such as support groups or job placement services.

-As an addiction counselor, you can expect to earn between $38,000 and $39,000 annually.
-According to the Bureau of Labor Statistics (2012), addiction counselors that fall in the lower 10% typically earn approximately $24,000annually while those that fall in the top 10% usually earn $60,000 or more annually.
+According to the Bureau of Labor Statistics, the average salary for an addiction counselor is $41,870, as of May 2014.
+Addiction counselors that fall in the lower 10% typically earn approximately $25,000 annually while those that fall in the top 10% usually earn $61,000 or more annually.

 In addition, the job market for residential addiction counselors is expected to increase by 44% by the year in 2020 (bls.gov).
 As more and more people seek counseling services, there will also be an additional need for addiction counselors in residential treatment facilities.
 Furthermore, as the number of drug offenders increases, there will be an increased need for addiction counselors to provide counseling services to incarcerated individuals.